perayepat/Combine-/Current Value Subject.md

 Calling `send(_:)`on a `CurrentValueSubject` also updates the current value, making it equivalent to updating the value directly.

+These are very useful for starting streams and sending new values

 ```swift
 struct User {
     var id: Int